omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-03/submissions/lab-04-certificate-misconfigurations.md

 # Lab 04 — Detect Certificate Misconfigurations

 ## Overview
-This lab analyzes common certificate misconfigurations and how they break TLS trust.

----

-## Scenario 1 — Missing Subject Alternative Name

-**Would modern browsers trust this certificate?**
-No.

-**Analysis:**
-Browsers require SAN to match the hostname.
-CN alone is not enough.

----

-## Scenario 2 — Incorrect Extended Key Usage

-**Would a browser accept this certificate for a web server?**
-No.

-**Analysis:**
-It must include TLS We# Lab 04 — Detect Certificate Misconfigurations

-## Overview
-This lab focused on analyzing common certificate misconfigurations that can break TLS validation and cause outages.
-The PKI concept being investigated was how certificate fields, extensions, validity periods, and trust chains affect whether a browser will trust a certificate.
+This lab focused on identifying common certificate misconfigurations that cause TLS validation failures in real-world systems.
+The goal was to understand how specific certificate fields and extensions impact whether a browser trusts a connection.
+This directly relates to PKI trust chains, certificate validation, and secure HTTPS communication.

 ---